lallaria/MultiworldGG/worlds/stardew_valley/docs/setup_en.md

 It is important to note that the Stardew Valley chat is fairly limited in its capabilities.
 For example, it doesn't allow scrolling up to see history that has been pushed off screen.
 The SMAPI console running alonside your game will have the full history as well and may be better suited to read older messages.
-For a better chat experience, you can also use the official MultiworldGG Text Client, altough it will not allow you to run Stardew-exclusive commands.
+For a better chat experience, you can also use the official Archipelago Text Client, altough it will not allow you to run Stardew-exclusive commands.

 ### Playing with supported mods